 - Real-time, multi-scenario planning with instant impact on runway, burn, and margins

-- Collaborative planning with role-based access
+- Collaborative planning with with granular access controls for finance and non-finance stakeholders

 - Integrates with 750+ systems, including NetSuite, QuickBooks, Gusto, Salesforce, and HubSpot